RWKV/RWKV-wiki/docs/inference/llamacpp.md

-# llama.cpp Inference - RWKV Inference Documentation
+# llama.cpp Inference

----
-**description:** llama.cpp supports inference for RWKV models.
-This tutorial guides you on how to use llama.cpp to run RWKV model inference.
-**keywords:** llama.cpp RWKV inference, RWKV model inference with llamacpp, RWKV model llama.cpp tutorial, RWKV model quantized inference

----
 ::: tip
 [llama.cpp](https://github.com/ggerganov/llama.cpp) is a lightweight framework for running large language models, specifically optimized for CPU performance.
 :::

-Thanks to the efforts of RWKV community member [@MollySophia](https://github.com/MollySophia), llama.cpp now supports RWKV-6 models.
+Thanks to the efforts of RWKV community member [@MollySophia](https://github.com/MollySophia), llama.cpp now supports RWKV-6/7 models.

-This guide explains how to perform inference with RWKV-6 models using llama.cpp.
+This guide explains how to perform inference with RWKV models using llama.cpp.

 ## Inference with RWKV Models in llama.cpp